LacunaSoftware/docs/docs.en-us/articles/amplia/operation/create-device-ca.md

 <a name="ca-id" />

-Now take notice of the URL on your browser address field.
-The leftmost segment, after `cas/`, is your `CAId` (you will need this value to configure the module that requires the CA).
+On the CA details page, copy the **Id** property.
+This is your `CAId` (you will need this value to configure the module that requires the CA).

 ### Create a template